-Our Medical Director determines if detoxification is needed prior to admission into our treatment programs.
+Our medical consultant determines if detoxification is needed prior to admission into our treatment programs.
 In less severe situations, ambulatory detoxification or outpatient drug rehab is recommended for clients that do not need 24-hour medical supervision.
-Ambulatory detox clients reside at Holliston Court and are taken for daily office visits with our Medical Director or another physician of their choosing.
+Ambulatory detox clients reside at Holliston Court and are taken for daily office visits with our Medical Consultant or another physician of their choosing.
 Vital signs are checked throughout the 24-hour period.
 When ready to transition, the client will most likely be admitted into the residential treatment program , which takes place at Bishop Gooden Home.
-Our medical director, Dr. Walter Spears, is certified by the American Society of Addiction Medicine.
+Our medical Consultant, Dr. William Skinner, is a board certified member of the American Society of Addiction Medicine.

 The Gooden Center also provides referral services and inpatient detoxification services for clients that are in need of more intensive medical detox.
 Under these circumstances, clients will be admitted under 24-hour supervision of a medical professional and will be treated as necessary.
 These detox services can last anywhere from a few days up to two weeks.

 In addition to treating those solely with addictive disease, we also admit clients who are diagnosed with mental disorders as described in the DSM IV, Axis I. Our Program assists in identifying and addressing the symptoms while keeping enough focus on the ever-present disease of addiction.
 The staff coordinates off-site psychiatric evaluation and consultation.
 We do not treat conditions that are so debilitating as to interfere with participation in residential treatment programs.